 What do mouse droppings look like?

 Mouse droppings are small, dark brown, and shaped like a grain of rice.
-They usually have pointed ends and are often found near food sources and along walls.
+They have pointed ends and often appear near food sources and along walls.

 Are mouse droppings dangerous?

 Yes.
-Mouse droppings can carry harmful bacteria and diseases like hantavirus and salmonella, which can lead to food poisoning and other health risks.
+Mouse droppings can carry bacteria and diseases like hantavirus and salmonella, which can cause food poisoning and other health risks.

 How do I clean up mouse droppings safely?